 As a truly global company, our workforce needs to reflect the diversity of the global communities where we operate.
 We recognise, appreciate and respect the uniqueness of all employees.
 And, we value how the wide range of talents and experiences of our employees position us to better solve the needs of our existing and future customers and the communities we serve.
 Cargill has three employing entities in the UK.
 We are required to publish our gender pay gap for two of them, Cargill PLC, which employs the great majority of employees and Sun Valley Foods Limited.
-Nonetheless, transparency is increasingly essential to both understanding the challenges we may face and taking informed action.
+Nonetheless, driven by our core values of putting people first and doing the right thing, we believe that transparency is essential to both understanding the challenges we may face and taking informed action.
 Therefore, this report contains data for all employing entities in the UK.

 Our businesses represent a number of product lines and a diverse workforce from manufacturing and functional areas, as well as leadership positions.
 We recognise that the industries we serve are traditionally male dominated at all levels, but especially in senior roles.
-This may be a significant challenge which goes beyond our own organisation.
+This may be a significant challenge, which goes beyond our own organisation.

-However, we are determined to continue to focus on the opportunities for women to progress into senior leadership positions at Cargill, and we will continue to make progress, as reflected in the 2020 results.
+However, we are committed to continue our focus on the opportunities for women to progress into senior leadership positions at Cargill, and we continue to make progress, as reflected in the 2021 results.